HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 # Proposal

+Slide 1 - Project Idea
+- Which field of quantum computing is your proposal about?
+- Which is the topic of your proposal?
+- Which question/s do you want to address?
+- Provide a technical description of the proposal.

 ## Project idea:
 Games provide an interesting test bed for artificial intelligence research, as they provide a self-contained environment with fixed rules.
 DeepBlue, Watson and AlphaGo are only a few examples of algorithms that were put through their paces in games before applying them to different problems.